 - The resolution sought.

-The written request for review of a final course grade shall be accompanied by any evidence the student believes supports the conclusion that the grade was impermissibly or arbitrarily assigned.
+The written request for review of a final course grade shall be accompanied by any evidence the student believes supports the conclusion that the grade was based on arbitrary or impermissible grounds.
 Evidence might include papers, tests, syllabi, or written documentation from witnesses.
-The student must demonstrate that the instructor applied irrelevant or impermissible criteria in evaluating the student's academic performance, that the instructor failed to follow his or her course evaluation standards, or that the course grade was assigned as the result of a clear and material mistake in calculating or recording grades.
-That the student disagrees with the assigned grade does not constitute a basis for a review.
-Students can obtain advice and assistance from the Dean of Students on how to request a grade review.
+The student must demonstrate that the instructor applied arbitrary or impermissible criteria in evaluating the student's academic performance, that the instructor failed to follow his or her course evaluation standards, or that the course grade was assigned as the result of a clear and material mistake in calculating or recording grades.
+Students can obtain advice from the Dean of Students or the student’s academic college on how to request a grade review.

-CAUTION: Falsification or fabrication of information provided by the student may be subject to disciplinary action under the Code of Student Academic Integrity.
+CAUTION: Falsification or fabrication of information provided by the student may be subject to disciplinary action under University Policy 407, Code of Student Academic Integrity.

-The purpose of this Committee is to determine whether the facts support the student's contention that the grade was impermissibly or arbitrarily assigned as defined in section II of this Policy.
+The purpose of the Grade Review Committee is to determine whether the facts support the student's contention that the grade was based on arbitrary or impermissible grounds, as set forth in Section II.B of this Policy.
 It is not the function of the Review Committee to reevaluate the student's work to determine whether the Committee agrees with the professional judgment of the faculty member who assigned the grade.

 The conduct of the review shall be under the control of the Committee Chair.
-Within ten working days from the conclusion of its hearing(s) on the matter, the Committee will provide a written report to the Dean.
-The Committee report must include the Committee's finding as to whether or not the grade assigned was awarded arbitrarily or impermissibly as defined in Section II of this policy.
-If such a determination is made, the Committee shall specify a recommended course of action which could include assignment of a specific grade to replace the one originally assigned or implementation of some process to reevaluate the student's work.
+Within ten business days from the conclusion of its hearing(s) on the matter, the Committee will provide a formal, written report to the Academic Dean.
+The Committee report must include the Committee's finding as to whether or not the grade assigned was based on arbitrary or impermissible grounds, as set forth in Section II.B of this Policy.
+If such a determination is made, the Committee shall specify a recommended course of action, which could include assignment of a specific grade to replace the one originally assigned or implementation of some process to reevaluate the student's course work.

-Step 7.
-Appeal: Other than an appeal to the Provost submitted by the student as part of Step 4 of this policy, appeals beyond the College Dean will be considered by the Provost only if the student is able to provide a reasonable basis to support the contention that the procedures prescribed in this document were not followed in the disposition of the student's request for review of a contested grade.
-These appeals must be made in writing to the Provost within ten working days of the Dean's decision.
+An appeal to the Provost submitted by the student following Step 6 of this Policy will be considered only if the student is able to provide a reasonable basis to support the contention that the procedures prescribed in this Policy were not followed in the disposition of the student's request for review of a contested grade and that such procedural irregularities materially affected the outcome of the review.
+These appeals must be made in writing to the Provost within ten business days of the Dean's decision.
 The decision of the Provost is final.

 IV.
 Substitution Provisions

-In the event that the faculty member whose grade is being reviewed is also a Department Chair or interdisciplinary degree program Director, the Dean shall do those things required by the Chair or Director.
-In the event that the faculty member whose grade is being reviewed is also a Dean, the Provost can name an appropriate substitute to perform the functions of the Dean as required by this policy.
+In the event that the faculty member whose grade is being reviewed is also a Department Chair or interdisciplinary degree program Director, the Dean shall do those things required by the Chair or Director in this Policy.
+In the event that the faculty member whose grade is being reviewed is also a Dean, the Provost shall name an appropriate substitute to perform the functions of the Dean as required by this Policy.